michael-min-js/wings/README.md

 # wings.js
-A javascript plugin to add wings to a header
+A jQuery plugin that adds wings to a header